AnyChart/docs.anychart.com/Gantt_Chart_NEW/Project_Chart.md

 The difference between **regular tasks** and **parent tasks** lies in their relationships with other tasks: parent tasks have children, and basic ones do not.
 To set these relationships, use the  `children` or `parent` data field – read the [Hierarchy](#hierarchy) section to learn more.

-Please note that regular and parent tasks can occupy different places in the hierarchy.
-A parent task can be a child itself, and a regular task can be a root, like in the sample below.

 **Milestones** are elements representing events.
 To add a milestone, you should create a task with zero duration: specify the same date in the `actualStart` and `actualEnd` fields.
 An alternative way to show events is adding [markers](Elements#markers).

 To learn how to configure tasks, see the [Elements: Tasks](Elements#tasks_\(actual\)) article.

+The sample below demonstrates all types of tasks.
+Also, it shows that regular and parent tasks can occupy different places in the hierarchy: a parent task can be a child itself, and a regular task can be a root.

 ```
 // create data